 Incisions

-Mini facelift incisions trace the lower part of the front of the ear and end in a small area behind the ear.
+Mini facelift incisions run along the lower front of the ear and end in a small area behind the ear.

 Facelift incisions begin in the hairline at the temple and end behind the ear.